 There are a variety of common dental problems that can impact children.
-At Park View Pediatric Dentistry & Orthodontics, our team of experienced Manhattan pediatric dentists takes a preventative approach to oral health in an attempt to avoid dental problems from occurring.
+At Park View Pediatric Dentistry & Orthodontics in NYC, our team of experienced Manhattan pediatric dentists takes a preventative approach to oral health in an attempt to avoid dental problems from occurring.
 But when problems do arise – such as tooth decay, gum disease, bad breath or canker sores – our dentists are able to diagnose and treat these issues so your child is able to return to his or her normal activities, symptom-free.
 Learn more below, or request an appointment online.

 Tooth decay, also known as dental caries, is a preventable disease.
 When a child’s teeth and gums are consistently exposed to large amounts of starches and sugars, acids may form that begin to eat away at tooth enamel.
 Carbohydrate-rich foods such as candy, cookies, soft drinks and even fruit juices leave deposits on teeth.
 Those deposits bond with the bacteria that normally survive in your mouth, creating plaque.
 The combination of deposits and plaque forms acids that can damage the mineral structure of teeth, with tooth decay as the end result.